 Provided that you are making satisfactory progress towards the completion of your degree, you may receive funding until you complete your studies and research (i.e. beyond the period listed above).
 The decision on this matter rests with your supervisor.
-Your appointment in the Department as a graduate student is a full-time responsibility.
 Therefore, it is expected you will devote all of your time towards your studies.
 The Department or your supervisor must be notified before you accept additional employment, as this may affect the level of funding you receive from the Department.

-The minimum stipends for graduate students are \$22,000 per annum for Canadian citizens/permanent residents and \$25,000 for international students on student visas.
+The minimum stipends for graduate students are \$23,000 per annum for Canadian citizens/permanent residents and \$27,000 for international students on student visas.
 The difference in the funding levels is to partially offset the higher tuition fees that students on student visas are required to pay.
 Note that these amounts include, but are not limited to, income from all sources, including scholarships, bursaries, teaching and research assistantships, fellowships and external funding agencies, including governments and industry.

-The maximum amount of graduate student funding is \$35,000 per annum (for Canadian citizens/permanent residents) or \$38,000 per annum (for international students), when any part of the funding comes from trust funds (i.e. supervisor's research funds).
+The maximum amount of graduate student funding is \$35,000 per annum for Canadian citizens/permanent residents or \$38,000 per annum for international students, when any part of the funding comes from trust funds (i.e. supervisor's research funds).
 Of this amount, a maximum of \$30,000 can be from the supervisor's research funds.